POLITICAL WORK BIO,

 If you are looking for a training/workshop facilitator, or if you would like to view my CV, contact me here.

-Graduate Student Researcher at UCLA Labor Center under Kent Wong (Director) and Dr. Victor Narro, working on research relating to Los Angeles Mayor Karen Bass's homelessness initiative for use by the Los Angeles Federation of Labor, June through October 2023
+Graduate Student Researcher at UCLA Labor Center under Kent Wong and Dr. Victor Narro, working on research relating to Los Angeles Mayor Karen Bass's homelessness initiative for use by the Los Angeles Federation of Labor, June 2023 through October 2023

 Co-author of critical race theory-based workforce equity policy brief, "The U-Visa: Trauma & State Violence as Prerequisites for Work," written for Dr. Jasmine Hill (UCLA), June 2023